-Before the Studies: It took more effort for us to prepare for the remote studies.
-This included setting up a passwordprotected website with study materials and ensuring each participant's computer met our minimum configuration requirements.
+Before the Studies: It took more effort for us to prepare for the remote usability studies.
+This included ensuring each participant's computer met our minimum configuration requirements and setting up a passwordprotected website with study materials.
+We found password protection crucial for preventing people from looking over materials before the study, as several people mentioned they had tried to look ahead of time.